 Episodes of Care

-Healthcare providers and organizations, including Grand Rounds Health, must truly understand members and their needs to properly navigate them to appropriate care.
+Healthcare providers and organizations, including Grand Rounds, must truly understand members and their needs to properly navigate them to appropriate care.
 Insights needed for this task are often derived from member and provider encounters claims data.

 To best understand needs, claims data needs to be segmented into episodes of care, such as a surgery and its associated services as a single episode of care.
 This creates homogeneous and clinically segmented views that provide insight into individual patient journeys, provider and practice performance, and population health, as episodes of care enable “apples to apples” comparisons between groups.